ApoorvaCG/SupportProject/README.md

 # SupportProject
-A platform where anyone can show support for causes they believe in
+A test platform where anyone can show support for causes they believe in